MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 HTTPS.
 PSRP on macOS only supports Basic Auth over HTTPS.
 Kerberos-based authentication is not supported for non-Windows platforms.

-PowerShell Core also supports PowerShell Remoting (PSRP) over SSH on all platforms (Windows, macOS, and Linux).
+PowerShell (core) also supports PowerShell Remoting (PSRP) over SSH on all platforms (Windows, macOS, and Linux).
 For more information, see
 [SSH remoting in PowerShell](/powershell/scripting/learn/remoting/SSH-Remoting-in-PowerShell-Core).

-### PowerShell Direct for Containers tries to use PowerShell Core first
+### PowerShell Direct for Containers tries to use PowerShell (core) first

 [PowerShell Direct](/virtualization/hyper-v-on-windows/user-guide/powershell-direct) is a feature of PowerShell and Hyper-V that allows you to connect to a Hyper-V VM or Container without network